Fractional quantum Hall edge polaritons

 We next assess how coupling to the cavity mode affects conductivity, as measured at opposing points on the Hall disc.
-The Ohmic contacts effectively partition the edge into two branches, one with left-moving ($q < 0$) and one with right-moving plasmonic excitations ($q > 0$), see Fig.~\ref{fig:figure3}(a).Inverting the y-axis ($\mathcal{T}: y \to -y$) morphs the left-moving edge into the right-moving edge.
-Hence, applying $\mathcal T$ to the light-matter coupling Hamiltonian \eqref{eq:edgeHamiltonian}, yields the coupling term for the left-moving edge.
+As Kohn's theorem is broken, the Hall plateaus may (but do not have to) be disrupted.
+The Ohmic contacts effectively partition the edge into two branches, one with left-moving ($q < 0$) and one with right-moving plasmonic excitations ($q > 0$), see Fig.~\ref{fig:figure3}(a).
+Inverting the y-axis ($\mathcal{T}: y \to -y$) morphs the left-moving edge into the right-moving edge.
+Correspondingly, applying $\mathcal T$ to the light-matter coupling Hamiltonian \eqref{eq:edgeHamiltonian}, yields the coupling to the left-moving edge.
 Additionally, applying the inversion to the plasmon wavefunction coordinates leads to complex conjugation $\mathcal{T} z = z^*$, so $\mathcal T b_q = b_{-q}^\dagger$.
 Together, the Hamiltonian containing both edges reads